 Length of promotion: 3 weeks

-Goal: The post should gain 1,000 impressions and have a click-through rate of 1%
+Goal: The post should gain 1,000 impressions and have a click-through rate of 1%.

 With these marketing ideas, you’re sure to wow your potential customers and attract them to your services.
 Creating a marketing plan will help you set goals for your marketing campaigns and develop the steps to reach these goals.
-If you’re looking for more ways to promote your real estate business, check out the best real estate websites for selling a home next.